-This site will provide you with step-by-step instructions on how to type.
+This website will provide you with step-by-step instructions on how to type.
 The method demonstrated will be the home row style.
 Home row style is when you use all of your fingers to type, as opposed to "pecking" styles where you use maybe one or two fingers and search for the keys.
 Some may do just fine using their two index fingers.
 But once you learn how to use all of your fingers to type, you will never go back to looking down on the keyboard and "pecking" keys.
 Learning a new skill takes patience, dedication, and practice.
 Just take it one step at a time and make sure that you don't rush through the material.
 You will be typing with all of your fingers in no time!
 And you'll look professional while doing it.

 Typing for extended periods of time can cause or lead to injuries; specifically to the hands, wrists, arms, neck, and back.
 Here are some tips that can help you prevent injury or strain.
 To prevent neck strain, try adjusting your monitor and the height of your seat so that your head is somewhat parallel to the top of your screen.
 To prevent back strain, make sure to always sit up straight and keep both feet on the floor.
 Keep your elbows close to your body.
 They don't have to be pressing against your sides, just don't let them flare out.
 When your fingers are on the keys, always keep your wrists straight.
 Do not rest them on your table or desk.
 This will help to prevent wrist injuries.
-Your posture should look similar to the image below.
 If you begin to feel any discomfort, take a break or wait until you feel better.